British Grand Prix weather F1 forecast as rain expected at Silverstone

 Editor

-The British Grand Prix starts on Friday and the weather is set to be mixed over the three days of action at Silverstone.
+The British Grand Prix takes place this weekend the weather is set to be mixed over the three days of action at Silverstone.

-On practice day on Friday, it is set to be overcast after rain early in the morning.
-Both sessions, at 12:30pm and 4pm, are set to pass without rain, though a heavy downpour is expected at around 6pm, so those camping at the circuit should take cover.
+After the rain came late on Friday - thus not impacting the two practice sessions - heavy rain is expected on Saturday at Silverstone.

-“Cloud and outbreaks of rain will spread east through the day bringing some potentially heavy rain across parts of central and southern England and south Wales,” the Met Office said, “with 20-40 mm of rain falling within 12-18 hours in places.”
+The constant downpour is expected to last until 4pm, which could play havoc with qualifying later at Silverstone.
+The weather is, however, expected to clear up heading into the evening.

 A wet race usually results in chaos in the pit-lane.
 While dry (slick) tyres are the quickest, the condition of the track is fundamental to the choice of tyre and standing water will likely mean the intermediate tyre is regularly in use throughout the race.